-As Archbishop Gudziak notes, familiar proverbs such as “better to have your house at the edge of the village,” “don’t get too involved,” “initiative is punishable” and “we wanted things to work out, but they turned out as always” expressed fear.
+As Archbishop Gudziak notes in a recent interview, familiar proverbs such as “better to have your house at the edge of the village,” “don’t get too involved,” “initiative is punishable” and “we wanted things to work out, but they turned out as always” expressed fear.

 As Ukrainian society moves forward, especially since the events of Maidan, there has been a “collective renunciation of fear and the proclamation of identity, solidarity and self-determination, virtually unprecedented in scope and recognition in the history of Ukrainian society,” he concludes.

-One of the most helpful tools in the church’s wheelhouse, according to Father Oleksa Petriv, is “the depth of the sermon.
+One of the most helpful tools in the church’s wheelhouse, according to the Rev. Oleksa Petriv, is “the depth of the sermon.

 “By the power of the word, in the sermon the priest encourages his flock to think about it in the context of the faith and the church,” he says, adding that those priests who only “pray behind the pulpit and only baptize and bury are relics of the Soviet era.”

 Priests are now actively involved in the life of the community life, he says, attending village assemblies, offering counsel and reminding people how important it is to think about the future, urging them to become active members of their communities and to take action.

 The Rev. Volodymyr Malchyn, who now heads the church’s communications and fundraising efforts, believes that everyone exists not only to realize their own talents and grow personally, but to work for the common good, expressing his belief that “only in this way can one be happy.”